Smudging at the Edmonton Public Library

 Where can I smudge at EPL locations?

-To date, smudging has been offered at PÎYÊSÎW WÂSKÂHIKAN in Stanley A. Milner and has gained significant popularity among visitors.
-Recognizing this and the importance of smudging within the library setting, we are launching a smudging pilot at our Lois Hole (Callingwood) Library, opens a new window.
-This initiative is a direct response to the valuable feedback on the growing interest in smudging and the request for additional locations to provide this practice.
+This initiative is rooted in our community-led service philosophy and is in response to the ongoing feedback on the growing interest in smudging and the request for additional locations to provide this practice within the City of Edmonton.
 With limited ceremony spaces available in Edmonton, we aim to provide more opportunities for individuals to engage in smudging and foster a culture of shared learning.
-We will continue to engage with the community about additional locations for this practice.
+We will continue to engage with the community about this practice.

 Where can I learn more?